sveltejs/learn.svelte.dev/content/tutorial/01-svelte/07-lifecycle/01-onmount/README.md

 </script>
 ```

-Then, add a function that runs when the component mounts:
+Then, pass a function to the `onMount` call that runs when the component mounts:

 ```svelte
 /// file: App.svelte